-(2) For loans where the Company, at its own discretion, has extension options, the maximum maturity date has been assumed.
+(3) For loans where the Company, at its own discretion, has extension options, the maximum maturity date has been assumed.

-- (3) The majority of the Company's mortgages contain yield or spread maintenance provisions. - (4) The Company's revolving credit facility can be drawn upon to fund the acquisition of future real estate investments.
+- (4) The majority of the Company's mortgages contain yield or spread maintenance provisions. - (5) The Company's revolving credit facility can be drawn upon to fund the acquisition of future real estate investments.
+During December 2021, the Company extended this facility to December 1, 2023.
+The repayment of the revolving credit facility is guaranteed by the Operating Partnership.

-The following table presents the future principal payments under the Company's mortgage notes and revolving credit facility as of December 31, 2020 (\$ in thousands):
+The following table presents the future principal payments under the Company's mortgage notes and revolving credit facility as of December 31, 2021 (\$ in thousands):